silemi5/TeckQuiz/README.md

     ```
     192.168.10.10  teckquiz.app
     ```
-- Go to the [web app](http://teckquiz.app) and logon to the Administrator account using `Administrator` as username and `password` as password.
+- Go to the [web app](http://teckquiz.app) and logon to the Administrator account using `Administrator` as username and `password` as password!

+## Starting from scratch
+Assuming you have not seeded the database.
+1. Before anything, make sure you have created a subject AND a teacher in the administrator account.
+(This can be found on the *Settings* panel)

+2. Login to the teacher's account.

+3. Create a new class on the *My Classes* panel.

+4. You have successfully created a class!
+You may now create a new quiz event on the `Quiz Events` panel.
+Do note that you have to enable the quiz after creation.

+5. In order for a student to join your newly created class, give them the `Class Code`, a five alphanumeric characters,  which you can see on the `My Classes` panel.

+6. The student can now register if they didn't have an account yet or join the class via `Join class` on the `Settings` panel.

+## Testing the web app with seeded database
+1. Login to the teacher's account using `Teacher` as username and `password` as password.

+2. Go to the `Quiz Events` panel then click on a quiz entry.
+This will direct you to the `Manage Quiz` page.

+3. Enable the quiz by clicking `Enable Quiz`.

+4. Logout then login as a student using `Student` as username and `password` as password.

+5. Click `Start` on the quiz you have earlier enabled.

-## Upcoming features
+## License
-- Many class sections with the same subject?
-Reuse those questionnaires for others.
-- Improve UI because it looks plain.
-- Image support!
-- Graphs of progress!
-- Disable joining of classes option.
-No more smurf accounts.
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/silemi5/TeckQuiz/blob/stable/LICENSE) file for details.